robertroessler/rxmdocklet/README.md

-Finally, since 8 display slots may not be adequate for your use cases, either in terms of total readings presented, or desired logical grouping, RXMDocklet is able to choose from 1-4 "pages" to be displayed at any given time - just click on the docklet itself to select the "next" page.
+Finally, since 8 display slots may not be adequate for your use cases, either in terms of total readings presented, or desired logical grouping, RXMDocklet is able to choose from 1-4 "pages" to be displayed at any given time - just left-click on the docklet itself to select the "next" page.

-It is written in fairly idiomatic modern C++ 11/14, as well as using the MFC application framework - it is this last that causes the unfortunately large size of the DLL, since there has been a bit of "bloat" in MFC executables over the years, especially if one uses some of the expanded set of available controls.
+It is written in fairly idiomatic modern C++ 11/14/17, as well as using the MFC application framework - it is this last that causes the unfortunately large size of the DLL, since there has been a bit of "bloat" in MFC executables over the years, especially if one uses some of the expanded set of available controls.